skip to Main Content

 Farmers often grow more than they can sell to ensure they will have enough for their customers.
 Additionally, farmers cannot sell some produce because of imperfect appearances (small, misshapen, scarred).
 This surplus food gets tilled back into the earth, which helps build soil but does not directly help to feed people.

-Ready to get out and glean?!
-Sign up for our Gleaning Email List HERE or register for a glean HERE.
+2. Sign up for our Gleaning Email List HERE and register for a glean HERE.

 Back To Top